-Unusually, because of the exceptional circumstances, press coverage of the sanctions is extensive.
-Preparation for the sanctions response began as the Russian troop build-up was observed towards the end of 2021, including attempts by the US to co-ordinate with other countries.7 And since implementation of sanctions measures have begun we have seen some businesses responding to Russia's actions by closing down their business activities in and with Russia even where those activities were not prohibited by sanctions measures.8
+Unusually, because of the exceptional circumstances, press coverage of the sanctions has been extensive.
+Preparation for the sanctions response began as the Russian troop build-up was observed towards the end of 2021, including attempts by the US to co-ordinate with other countries.
+After implementation of sanctions measures began, some businesses responded to Russia's actions by closing down their business activities in and with Russia even where those activities were not at the time prohibited by sanctions measures.
+However, a study at the end of 2022 found that 8.5% of EU and G7 companies had divested at least one of their Russian subsidiaries.
+The study focused on divestment of equity stakes on the basis that this would likely be harder and permission to process the payments, and sent the money to Citigroup's London office which made the payments to bondholders.
+Id.